Opportunties to Join the Johnson Lab

 The Johnson Lab is accepting applicants at all levels!
 Our lab is broadly interested in plant phylogenomics– using the phylogeny to ask questions about the evolution of plant genomes.
 We are interested in any group of plants, but we often work with bryophytes.
 As a result of often working on non-model organisms, we are frequently adapting existing bioinformatics tools to work more efficiently for non-model organisms.

-All members of the Johnson Lab are expected to follow the Code of Conduct.
+All members of the Johnson Lab are expected to follow the Code of Conduct and should review the Lab Expectations document.

 The Johnson Lab is accepting undergraduate students interested in any of our research projects.
 Student projects generally fall into three areas: